Elijovial/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(1) create a script that switches the current user to betty
+Script that print the effective username of the user